Procurement Guide

 Private Investigator Badges

 PI badges include 13-B17, 13-B18, 3-C15, 6-J1, and detective-style PI3-C11DT.
-Essential resources include complete PI resource guide, PI vs detective badge comparison, PI badge design guide, starting a PI business, and state-by-state PI badge requirements.
+Essential resources include complete PI resource guide, PI vs professional detective badges for departments comparison, PI badge design guide, starting a PI business, and state-by-state PI badge requirements.

 Public Safety Badges